hatonthecat/linux_distro_tests/README.md

 The video playback was not as slow as this- it might just be the emulator or virtual video card that isn't optimized for this system.

 I've attached a 15MB file which shows it running in 8MB after installation.
+See [here](https://github.com/hatonthecat/linux_distro_tests/blob/main/Windows%2098-screen0.webm).